membraneframework/membrane_tutorials/basic_pipeline/03_Source.md

 ## Preparing our element

-When an element requires more time to initialise, you should delegate complex tasks to `handle_setup/2`.
-This callback runs after `handle_init/2` if it returns the `setup: :incomplete` action.
-In our example, we'd like to open, read and save the contents of the input file.
+In the `handle_setup/2` callback, we'd like to open, read and save the contents of the input file.
 We then save it in our state as `content`.

 **_`lib/elements/source.ex`_**